Skip to main content

 What are the different types of restaurants?

-1. Fast Casual
+1. Fast casual

 A fast-casual restaurant concept is the perfect blend of fast food and casual dining.
 It offers the ease and convenience of fast food but with high-quality ingredients.